1. Scope and Definitions

 7.1.4 Appropriate Venue

 All Events should be held in an appropriate venue that is conducive to the scientific or educational objectives and the purpose of the Event or meeting.
-Companies must avoid using renowned or extravagant venues.
-The additional requirements set forth in Article 7 of this Code also apply accordingly.
+Companies must avoid using extravagant or venues renowned for their leisure offerings or entertainment facilities.

 7.1.5 Limits of Hospitality